Simple Mechanical Solutions was created to manufacture, promote and market the revolutionary Plant Booster self watering system and related devices.

 THE OWNER DAAN WYNBERG

-Dutch-born Daan Wynberg emigrated in 2008 to Canada from South Africa where he grew up and graduated from the University of Natal with a Bachelor of Science degree in Mechanical Engineering.
+Daan emigrated to Canada in 2008 from South Africa where he grew up and had graduated from the University of Natal with a Bachelor of Science degree in Mechanical Engineering.

 Like many gardeners, Al Muxlow of Abbotsford, B.C. became frustrated by the watering sensitivities of hanging baskets.
 If he forgot the water one day, the flowers would often seem to have a near-death experience, but a dash of moisture could usually revive them quickly.
 One day, about six years ago, he grew so fed up with his own inconsistencies he exclaimed to himself, “there has to be a better way!”
 Calling upon lessons learned over a long career as a tradesman, an educator and a successful property developer, he started playing around with various valve devices.
 Finally, the PLANT BOOSTER was born, a weight-sensitive valve that would drip water when the basket or planter weight was reduced, but shut tightly after an optimal weight was reached.
 Years of trial and error and beta testing with accomplished gardeners and nurseries would follow, and ever-more sophisticated values and components evolved.

-Convinced that the team had developed a marketable breakthrough, Al knew that his greatest need was established nursery expertise to help build the company, establish production and direct a marketing plan.
+Convinced that he had developed a marketable breakthrough, Al knew that his greatest need was established nursery expertise to help build the company, establish production and direct a marketing plan.
 A chance encounter with Harold Elzinga in 2006 filled that void.
 Harold brought extensive nursery and garden marketing experience to the endeavour.
-Together they patented the Booster in Canada and the United States, designed packaging, retained promotional assistance and now begin the task of sharing the new technology with the world.
+Together they patented the Booster in Canada and the United States, designed packaging, and began the task of sharing the new technology with the world.

 Maurice Alvin Muxlow was born on a small Saskatchewan (Canada) farm in 1928.
 His first work following high school was in the electrical wiring trade, a subject he would later teach in the same school.
 As a mature student in 1965 he obtained a Bachelor of Science degree with Honours from Oregon State University, after which he spent six years as Vice Principal of a large technical school.
 Business finally beckoned and Al would achieve his greatest professional success in rental apartment buildings, land development and construction of residential buildings.
 He also served 12 years as mayor of a resort village near Regina, Saskatchewan.
 Al Muxlow retired 2014 in Abbotsford, BC.
 Sadly Al passed away in early 2017.